 Rebates paid for measures implemented for projects participating in the New Construction Program are not eligible to receive rebates through the other program offerings.
-If, after construction, a point is reached where the 10% energy savings above ASHRAE 90.1-2013 baseline cannot be achieved, SRP may consider providing rebates through another program offering.
+If, after construction, a point is reached where the 10% improvement beyond ASHRAE 90.1-2016, PRM cannot be achieved, SRP may consider providing rebates through another program offering.

-The Customer must appoint a SRP approved Qualified Service Provider (QSP) to serve as the energy analyst for accepted expedited track projects in their Project Application.
-Any QSP fees, associated with the energy modeling, commissioning and final inspection as required by the program, will not be reimbursed by SRP.
+The Customer must appoint an SRP approved Qualified Service Provider (QSP) to serve as the energy analyst for accepted expedited track projects in their Project Application.
+Any QSP fees, associated with the energy modeling, commissioning and final inspection as required by the program, are the responsibility of the customer.
+However, the customer will be eligible to receive a 50% reimbursement of QSP fees associated with the required energy modeling costsup to \$15,000, once the project is completed and the associated project's savings are verified by SRP.

 It is required that project applications for expedited track projects be approved in writing by SRP prior to purchasing any of the affected energy efficient equipment.
+Upon receiving the pre-approval letter from SRP, customer may purchase the proposed energy efficiency measures to complete the construction and all necessary building commissioning activities.